jruere/multiprocessing-logging/README.md

 Pypy appears to be working, recently.

-It was tested by users and reported to work on Windows with Python 3.5 and 3.6.
+Only works on POSIX systems and only Linux is supported.
+It does not work on Windows.

 # Origin